 …This isn’t for the faint of heart.

 I still have a lot of work to do in the way of accepting my body as it is now.
-My husband Will took these pictures… And if you’d believe it, this was one of the only times in almost a year that he’s seen me without a shirt on.
+My husband took these pictures… And if you’d believe it, this was one of the only times in almost a year that he’s seen me without a shirt.